seo3650/Audio_style_transfer/README.md

 # Convert

 You should save the content(source) song in the path./data/VCTK-Corpus/cs/p229/p229_009.wav.
 Here you should change the content song's name to p229_009.wav!
 Also, you should save the content(source) song in the ./data/VCTK-Corpus/cs/p232.
 Here, you don't need to change the target singer song's name.
+Make sure that in the p232, there should be only the songs of the singer you want!
+Clear the directory whenever you want to convert to the different singers.

 For example: restore model at step 100000.